-tracejob reporting tool - can be used to collect and report logging and accounting information for specific jobs (for more information, see Using "tracejob" to Locate Job Failures on page 143).
+tracejob reporting tool - can be used to collect and report logging and accounting information for specific jobs (See Using "tracejob" to Locate Job Failures on page 134) for more information.

+'''

-1 PBSLOGLEVEL and PBSCOREDUMP must be added to the \$PBSHOME/pbs\environment file, not just the current environment.
-To set these variables, add a line to the pbs\environment file as either "variable=value" or just "variable".
+PBSLOGLEVEL and PBSCOREDUMP must be added to the $PBSHOME/pbs_environment file, not just the current environment.
+To set these variables, add a line to the pbs_environment file as either "variable=value" or just "variable".
 In the case of "variable=value", the environment variable is set up as the value specified.
 In the case of "variable", the environment variable is set based upon its value in the current environment.

+'''